Top Workplace Trends for 2014

 About Jodi Williams

-A recent addition to RTKL’s Workplace Interiors team, Jodi Williams brings nearly 15 years of experience in workplace strategy, facility planning, and change management.
-She leads strategic planning efforts for public and private sector clients, and has been a featured speaker at industry events such as IFMA World Workplace, Greenbuild, and NeoConEast.
+Jodi Williams brings over 15 years of experience in workplace strategy, facility planning, and change management.
+She leads strategic planning efforts for public and private sector clients, and has been a featured speaker at industry events such as IFMA World Workplace, Greenbuild and NeoConEast.
+In her spare time, Jodi enjoys playing with her daughter, long walks on the beach with her husband, being judged by her cat, and expending excess energy on the soccer pitch.